awsdocs/amazon-cloudwatch-user-guide/doc_source/using-metric-math.md

 The following sections explain the functions available for metric math\.
 All functions must be written in uppercase letters \(such as **AVG**\), and the **Id** field for all metrics and math expressions must start with a lowercase letter\.

 The final result of any math expression must be a single time series or an array of time series\.
 Some functions produce a scalar number\.
 You can use these functions within a larger function that ultimately produces a time series\.
 For example, taking the **AVG** of a single time series produces a scalar number, so it can't be the final expression result\.
-But you could use it in the function **m1\-AVG\(m1\)** to display a time series of the difference between each individual data point and the average value of that data point\.
+But you could use it in the function **m1\-AVG\(m1\)** to display a time series of the difference between each individual data point and the average value in the time series\.

 ### Data Type Abbreviations<a name="metric-math-syntax-datatypes"></a>